The Omni-Product Brand

-For 15 years IMC has been helping the owners of global iconic brands find ways to grow through new products and partners.
+Since 1997, IMC has been helping the owners of global iconic brands find ways to grow through new products and partners.
 And every company we’ve worked with has expressed the fear that any new licensed product or brand extension might hurt the value of its brand equity, its most precious asset.

 While brand managers can be over-protective, I’ve typically agreed with them about their underlying fear that extending their brand into new categories might confuse (or even turn off) their existing customer base.

 But now I’m not so sure.